 - The layout of the information (good use of white space, well-written and easy to read content, appropriate call(s)-to-action, etc.)

-Of course, while curb appeal is important, your overall website is important.
+Of course, while curb appeal is important, what your overall website offers is also important.
 Curb appeal simply makes it more likely a potential customer will want to see more of what your small business has to offer.

 Without website curb appeal, you’ll likely lose that chance.

 The Cost Of Building Or Fixing Your Website

 Whether you are looking at building your first business website or making improvements to an existing one, it needn’t cost a small fortune.
 If you already have a website built on a Content Management System like WordPress, so much the better.

 Of course, some businesses require a level of functionality and complexity that is much more expensive.
 But for many businesses, this is not the case.